ellisp/ellisp.github.io/_posts/2016-01-23-nzis-estimates.md

 The first job is to get a model that can estimate income for any arbitrary combination of the explanatory variables hourse worked, occupation, qualification, age group, ethnicity x 7 and region.
 I worked through five or six different ways of doing this before eventually settling on Random Forests which had the right combination of convenience and accuracy.

 ###Regression tree
 My first crude baseline is a single regression tree.
 I didn't seriously expect this to work particularly well, but treated it as an interim measure before moving to a random forest.
-I use the train() function from the {caret} package to determine the best value for the complexity parameter (cp) - the minimum improvement in overall R-squared needed before a split is made.
+I use the `train()` function from the `caret` package to determine the best value for the complexity parameter `cp` - the minimum improvement in overall R-squared needed before a split is made.
 The best single tree is shown below.

 <img width = "750px" src="/img/0026-polished-tree.svg">